softchris/golang-book/03-projects/04-testing/README.md

 # Test your code in Go

-TODO

-##  Pre-Lecture Quiz

-TODO
+In this chapter, we will look at creating and running unit tests.

 ## Introduction

 This chapter will cover:

-- Why we test our code
+- Why you should test your code.
-- The testing library in Go
+- The testing library in Go.
-- Authoring and running a test
+- Authoring and running a test.
-- Controlling how to run your tests
+- Controlling how to run your tests.
-- Produce coverage reports
+- Produce coverage reports.

 ## Why we test

 It's good to test your code to ensure it works as intended.
-In this chapter we're looking at unit tests specifically.
+In this chapter, we're looking at unit tests specifically.

 ## What Go provides